Explore Courses

 6. Put up a firewall

 An organization's security policy is used to monitor and filter incoming and outgoing network traffic through a firewall, which is a network security device.
 Basically, a firewall is fundamentally the barricade that sits between an internal network and the public Internet.
-The main purpose of firewall is to allow non-threatening traffic in and to keep unsafe traffic out.
+The main purpose of a firewall is to allow non-threatening traffic in and to keep unsafe traffic out.

 7. Use security software